Rory Mcllroy Goes After Booze Sales At PGA Events — Cites Out Of Control Heckler Yelling His Wife’s Name

 — Guardian US (@GuardianUS) March 18, 2018

 Mcllroy said he doesn’t want to stop the fans from having fun at these tournaments, but he also doesn’t want to have to worry about what’s going on around him as he does his job.
 It is when the comments get personal that Mcllroy starts to feel perturbed especially when the fans out there start to get rowdy.
-Mcllroy said:
+Mcllroy said the following.

 “It used to be you bring beers on the course but not liquor.
 And now it seems like everyone’s walking around with a cocktail.
 So I don’t know if it just goes back to people walking around with beers in their hand, that’s fine, but I don’t know.”